watou/vera-ecobee/README.md

 ### Choosing which thermostats to monitor and control ###

-_If you are a **non-commercial customer** with one or more ecobee Si thermostats (not EMS model thermostats), the default values should work for you and you can skip this section.
+_If you are a **non-commercial customer**, the default values should work for you and you can skip this section.
 Otherwise, perform this step now._

 If you are an Energy Management System (EMS) commercial customer, you must also set values for three variables on the Advanced tab of the ecobee device.